Epyon01P/hasstutorial/README.md

 ### Updating Home Assistant
 Every month Home Assistant gets a new release with new features and bugfixes.
-When running Home Assistant as a standalone application, you have to maintain your installations yourself.
+When running Home Assistant as a standalone application, you have to maintain your installation yourself.

 It’s certainly not required to update every month, and often you’re even better off ignoring major releases (ending in a .0) and waiting for a so-called point release containing bug fixes.